 Figure 9.
-VIDAT screen shot of (a) the full globe cruise track map displaying the 1993 SR-01 cruise of the R/VVidal Gormaz and (b) a zoom of the same cruise track showing an erroneous ship position value.
+VIDAT screen shot of (a) the full globe cruise track map displaying a 1993 cruise of the R/V Vidal Gormaz and (b) a zoom of the same cruise track showing an erroneous ship position value.
 Both panels display the atmospheric pressure climatology for November (da Silva et al. 1994).